H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 Judge outputs and consensus metrics are available to barrier logic and truth filtering.

 **Entry and promotion decisions.** BBB at **127.0.0.1:8016** operates with the `truth_score` null guard and fail-open on HTTP 500 (both input filter and output guard, added March 18, 2026).
+The judge pipeline now calls BBB directly via `bbb_check_verdict` (March 21, 2026), adding a second live BBB evaluation at the judge coordination layer.
 Threshold mapping (design intent — automated enforcement is future work):

 | Consensus Score | Signal | Intended Action |
 |---|---|---|